Regorafenib (By mouth)

 - This medicine may cause serious liver problems.
 Your doctor will need to test your liver regularly while you are using this medicine.

 - This medicine may increase your risk of bleeding and slow healing of open wounds.
 Avoid rough sports or situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when you use sharp objects, including razors and fingernail clippers.
 Tell your doctor if you have a wound that will not heal.

 - This medicine may cause serious heart problems.
-Stop taking this medicine and tell your doctor right away if you have chest pain, nausea, pain or discomfort in your arms, jaw, back, or neck, trouble breathing, unusual sweating, or vomiting.
+Tell your doctor right away if you have chest pain, nausea, pain or discomfort in your arms, jaw, back, or neck, trouble breathing, unusual sweating, or vomiting.